-The relevant question here is how oil-rich countries like Canada, Norway and Malaysia managed to diversify away from oil and develop a highly productive non-resource sector while most MENA oil exporters have failed to do so?, this question is of central importance in identifying the principal factors responsible for the success in diversification away from heavy reliance on oil.
-Canada, Norway and Malaysia are characterized by a low level of corruption and are at the same time oil-rich countries with continuously high levels of non-oil exports.
-These countries had two important things in common.
-They had leaders who ensured that oil wealth benefitted the large majority of the population, and political elites that have been frugal and accountable to the people.
-Thus, these oil-endowed countries were able to translate their oil wealth into a diversified economic base; they succeeded in developing a wide range of manufacturing activities, increasing national productivity and enacting good economic policies that are conducive to export diversification.
-These competent and farsighted governments realized that oil reserves will not last forever, and thus created a more favorable and less corrupt business environment, which in turn ensured a rapid transition from resource-based growth to manufacturing-led growth (Mazarei, 2019; Matallah, 2020; Lashitew et al., 2020).
-In fact, these governments took explicit steps to fight corruption which helps distort economic priorities, discourages productive investment projects and therefore hampers economic diversification.
+The relevant question here is how oil-rich countries like Canada, Norway, and Malaysia managed to diversify away from oil and develop a highly-productive non-resource sector while most MENA oil exporters failed to do so.
+This question is of critical importance in identifying the principal factors responsible for the success in diversification away from heavy reliance on oil.
+Canada, Norway, and Malaysia are characterized by a low level of corruption and, at the same time, are oil-rich countries with continuously high levels of non-oil exports.
+These countries had two important things in common: they had leaders who ensured that oil wealth benefitted the large majority of the population as well as political elites that have been frugal and accountable to the people.
+Thus, these oil-endowed countries were able to translate their oil wealth into a diversified economic base.
+They succeeded in developing a wide range of manufacturing activities, thereby increasing national productivity and enacting good economic policies that are conducive to export diversification.
+In addition, their competent and farsighted governments realized that oil reserves will not last forever and thus created a more favorable and less corrupt business environment, which in turn ensured a rapid transition from resource-based growth to manufacturing-led growth (Mazarei, 2019; Matallah, 2020; Lashitew et al., 2020).
+In fact, these governments took explicit steps to fight the corruption that helps distort economic priorities, discourages productive investment projects, and therefore hampers economic diversification.